geoscience-community-codes/spatial_density/README.md

 ### R DEPENDENCIES
 The R package 'ks' is required.
 This package calculates the kernel smoothing bandwith using the SAMSE method by Tarn Duong <tarn.duong at gmail.com>.
 The 'ks' package will be downloaded, compiled (gcc needs to be installed for this), and installed.
 The 'ks' package also has some dependencies: R version (≥ 1.4.0), KernSmooth (≥ 2.22), misc3d (≥ 0.4-0), mvtnorm (≥ 1.0-0), rgl (≥ 0.66).
-These packages are downloaded, compiled and installed automatically.
+The dependent packages are downloaded, compiled and installed automatically.

 Additional system libraries MIGHT be required for the 'ks' package.
 Please watch the screen output for clues and install as necessary.
 I have installed these packages in OPENSUSE to get the 'rgl' package to compile: libpng16-16/-devel, libpng12-0, libpng16-compat-devel, libX11-6/-devel, libx11-data, libX11-6-32bit, libglut3, freeglut-devel, Mesa/-devel, Mesa-32bit, libGLw-devel, Mesa-libGL1/-devel